-In this segment, logs comprise the sale of logs harvested in the course of the Company's procurement process which are determined to be unsuitable for use as utility poles.
+Logs comprise the sale of logs harvested in the course of the Company's procurement process which are determined to be unsuitable for use as utility poles.
 Additionally, in the course of procuring sufficient competitively priced residential lumber volume, the Company engages in reselling excess lumber into local home-building markets.